USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 ### Code Consistency
 Please refer to the Operational Guidance Document, [Chapter 11](https://github.com/USEPA/CMAQ/blob/5.2/DOCS/User_Manual/CMAQ_OGD_ch11_code_management.md), under the section titled "Guidelines for Developing New CMAQ Source Code".
 Examples of small, but important guidelines include:
 - Eliminate global memory references (across modules).
-In other words, no common blocks across modules, no hidden data paths, and no ‚Äúback doors.‚Äù
+In other words, no common blocks across modules, no hidden data paths, and no "back doors."ù
 - All subroutines should be named in a manner which prevents namespace conflicts.
 - In general, variable names should be self-descriptive (e.g. NCELLS rather than N).
 - Use the Fortran declaration IMPLICIT NONE to maintain some control on typographic errors and undefined variables.
 The use of IMPLICIT NONE forces the developer to declare all internal variables.
 This is standard in Fortran 90.